-Catherine Monk, PhD, is Professor of Medical Psychology in the Departments of Psychiatry and Obstetrics & Gynecology, and Director of Research, the Women’s Program, Senior Sackler Scientist, Columbia University Medical Center; Research Scientist VI, New York State Psychiatric Institute.
+Dr. Catherine Monk is Professor of Medical Psychology in the Departments of Obstetrics & Gynecology (Ob/Gyn) and Psychiatry, Research Scientist VI at the New York State Psychiatric Institute, and founding director of the newly launched initiative to embed Women’s Mental Health in Columbia’s Ob/Gyn Department (Women’s Mental Health @Ob/Gyn).
 She is also a board member of ZERO TO THREE.

 Contributions to the Field

 Dr. Monk conducts research studies with pregnant women and their babies to improve their well–being and their future children’s lives.
 For 20 years, through NIH grants as well as those from foundations such as the March of Dimes and Robin Hood, she has contributed to the scientific evidence showing that when pregnant women experience stress, anxiety, and depression, it affects them as well as their offspring in utero.
 There is a ‘third pathway’ for the shaping of children’s futures beyond shared genes and the quality of parental care: the impact of pregnant women’s toxic stress on fetal and infant brain–behavior development.
 Dr. Monk’s projects involve fetal assessment, newborn neuroimaging, genetics, epigenetics, psychoneuroimmunology, mother–child interaction, and supportive interventions to (1) characterize maternal experiences and the effects on children’s development and (2) promote maternal psychobiological health for the mother–child dyad.

 - Board of Directors, Seleni Institute